RCgmbh/PiLot/docs/user-1-networking.md

 ```
 sudo rm /etc/modprobe.d/blacklist-rtl*
 ```
-Finally, to share an existing Internet connection the Raspberry Pi might have with clients connected to its access point, do this: First run ifconfig and copy the name of your other wlan interface (wlxSomething) and of the ethernet connection (enxSomething).
+Finally, to share an existing Internet connection the Raspberry Pi might have with clients connected to its access point, do this (in case you have only one wireless adapter - the onboard Wi-Fi - you can skip this): First run ifconfig and copy the name of your other wlan interface (wlxSomething) and of the ethernet connection (enxSomething).
 Then run these commands:
 ```
 sudo iptables -t nat -A POSTROUTING -o wlxSomething -j MASQUERADE
 sudo iptables -t nat -A POSTROUTING -o enxSomething -j MASQUERADE